Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems as well.

 Other Causes of Bleeding Gums

-Bleeding disorders, such as hemophilia and leukemia, can also increase your chance of having bleeding gums.
-Your gums might also bleed more often if you take blood-thinning medications.
+Bleeding disorders, such as hemophilia and leukemia, can also increase your chance of bleeding gums.
+Your gums might bleed more often if you take blood-thinning medications.
 Drugs in this class include warfarin, aspirin, and heparin.

 Good dental hygiene is the first step to managing bleeding gums.
 Visit your dentist twice yearly for a professional cleaning.
 Your dentist will let you know if you have gingivitis and teach you how to brush your teeth properly.
 Proper brushing and flossing can eliminate plaque from your gum line, reducing your risk of developing periodontal disease.